mehdismi/PWP/User-manual.md

 - Disable DEBUG=True in settings.py
 - Use secure database credentials
 - Add proper domains to ALLOWED_HOSTS
-- Use HTTPS and reverse proxy like NGINX
+- Use HTTP and reverse proxy like NGINX

 ## Author & Support